antonio-paulino/sshclient-kotlin/README.md

 This project is an SSH client application developed using Kotlin for Android.
 It enables users to manage and connect to SSH servers directly from their Android devices, executing commands securely.

+## Acknowledgments

+This project is based on the original SSH Client project.
+The original project is no longer being maintained, but it served as a foundation for further development and enhancements in this version.
+You can find the original repository at [https://github.com/antonio-paulino/sshclient](https://github.com/antonio-paulino/sshclient).

 ## Features

 - **Manage SSH Connections**: Users can add, edit, and delete SSH server configurations.